John of the Cross

 - ZhiyiTHRESHOLD

-Tiantai founder — three truths held in mutual containment.
+The founder of Tiantai, who held three truths in mutual containment.

 Short exercises in the same tradition as John of the Cross's thought.
 Each takes 5–25 minutes.